fcuyttsai/overtoppingEve/README.md

 We also make an execute file with google colab: https://colab.research.google.com/drive/1EBYPPFnfALCo1Y-mbCy94pqJAPMvGc-1#scrollTo=5IBNQSVVoq-M

-The authors would like to thank Prof. Barbara Zanuttigh for providing the CLASH data 2016.
+The authors would like to thank Prof. Barbara Zanuttigh for providing the EurOtop database.